djvanderlaan/simplermarkdown/README.md

 There are several possible solutions for the example above:

-  - When working on linux of mac, you could create a symbolic link from `report/output/figures` to `report/figures`.
+  - When working on linux or mac, you could create a symbolic link from `report/output/figures` to `report/figures`.
   - Copy `report/figures` to `report/output/figures`.
   - Path of least resistance: run `mdweave` and `pandoc` from the